pmelsted/bifrost/README.md

      The compacted and colored de Bruijn graph *ABC* (`-g ABC.gfa.gz -f ABC.bfg_colors`) is updated (`update`) with 4 threads (`-t 4`) from the *k*-mers of files *E.fastq* and *F.fastq* (`-s E.fastq -s F.fastq`).
 The Bifrost index *ABC_graph.bfi* is automatically loaded if available in the same path as the graph but can also be loaded with `-I`.
 Graph simplification steps are performed after merging (`-i -d`).
 The graph is written to file *ABCEF.gfa.gz*, the colors are written to file *ABCEF.bfg_colors* and a Bifrost index is written to file *ABCEF_graph.bfi* (`-o ABCEF`).

 - **Query**

+  The default querying behavior is to report the number of k-mers shared between the queries and:
+  - the graph if input graph is **not** colored
+  - the colors if input graph is colored

   1. **Query a compacted de Bruijn graph for presence/absence of queries in the graph**
      ```